 Even if we’re not conscious of it, we use inductive reasoning everyday.
 But what is inductive reasoning?
 We’re going to answer that question by looking at inductive reasoning examples from history.
-We’ll also show you how to recognize inductive reasoning in everyday life.
+We’ll also show you how to recognize it in everyday life.
 By the end, you’ll know how to apply inductive logic and reasoning in the real world.

 INDUCTIVE REASONING DEFINITION